MohamedHajr/Kubernetes-Notes/scheduling/README.md

 The scheduler search for pods that doesn't have `nodeName` field and once it finds one, it runs the scheduling algorithm and then assign that POD to the appropriate Node, by creating a `Binding object` and setting the nodeName.

-### What happens to the PODs if there is no scheduler?
+### How can we assign a POD to a node if there is no scheduler?
 We can assign them to the appropriate node in creation time by setting the `nodeName` || we can create a binding object and send a post request to the POD binding API.o

 ### What is a taint effect and what types of effects are there?